-Fly the skies on the flight stimulator, enter new worlds in the IMAX 3D cinema or visit the motion theatre.
-Scientific discovery is, of course, thirsty work and so for snack seekers and rumbling tummies, there are also plenty of food stops to settle cravings.
-From the deep blue diner to the shake shack there’s something to suit you all.
+Fly the skies on the flight simulator, enter new worlds in the IMAX 3D cinema or visit the motion theatre.
+Scientific discovery is, of course, thirsty work so there are also plenty of food stops to settle cravings.
 Plus, if you've always wanted to explore a museum after dark, then you'll love The Science Museum's 'Astronights' sleepovers!

 Wednesday to Sunday 10:00 - 18:00